 - Tenants are responsible for any dogs brought onto the site and for ensuring that they are kept securely on a leash and not allowed to stray onto other plots. - Tenants are responsible for the removal from site of any dog faeces created by their dogs.

 1.10 Termination of Tenancy

-- Tenants must remove any items or derelict structures from their plot before the end of the Tenancy - Tenants must return the site keys to the Site Secretary (if you have one) or alternatively to the Allotment Officer or Administration Officer.
+- Tenants must remove any items or derelict structures from their plot before the end of the Tenancy - Tenants must return the site keys to the Parks Service on termination of the Tenancy.